Children's Services Home Developmental Disabilities Adult Mental Health Home

 - The child’s guardian must request or consent to services.

-- The child needs to qualify for and obtain medical assistance.
-Children with mental health disabilities may be eligible for medical assistance based on income or through a program called TEFRA.
+- The child needs to qualify for and obtain Medical Assistance (MA).
+Children with mental health disabilities may be eligible for MA based on income or through a program called TEFRA.
 For more information, call 651-266-3692.
-Learn more at Minnesota Department of Human Services.
+Learn more about TEFRA at MN DHS.

 To Apply: In order to establish medical necessity for case management:

-- A Mental health professional must complete the Mental Health Case Mgt Referral Application based on an assessment from the last six months.
+- A Mental health professional must complete a Children's Mental Health Case Management Referral (fill-able form) based on an assessment from the last 6 months.

-- Fax completed application and current diagnostic assessment to either:
+- Fax completed application and current diagnostic assessment to:

 - The diagnostic assessment must meet all guidelines to bill Minnesota Health Care programs so should include a CASII, SDQ and CAGE-AID or GAIN-SS.

-Program Description: Enhance staff work with small caseloads of children with Severe Emotional Disturbance (SED) challenges from Ramsey County school districts of Moundsview, Roseville, White Bear Lake or North St. Paul Maplewood, and Oakdale.
-In conjunction with the parents, or legal guardian and the child, staff assesses, plans, arranges and monitors mental health services and supports for children and their families.
+Program Description: Enhance staff work with small caseloads of children with Severe Emotional Disturbance (SED) challenges in Ramsey County school districts of Moundsview, Roseville, White Bear Lake, N. St. Paul Maplewood, or Oakdale.
+In conjunction with parents or legal guardians and the child, staff assesses, plans, arranges and monitors mental health services and supports for children and their families.
 This includes: